defenseunicorns/uds-package-jira/CONTRIBUTING.md

-# Welcome to the Jira UDS Capability
+# Welcome to the Jira UDS Package

-Thank you for your interest in this Defense Unicorns UDS Capability!
+Thank you for your interest in this Defense Unicorns UDS Package!

-This document describes the process and requirements for contributing to this UDS Capability.
+This document describes the process and requirements for contributing to this UDS Package.

 ## Developer Experience